 Blair and Stout assert that the TPM is contractarian, but do not elaborate.
 The assertion jars on the first encounter.
-Contractarianism comes from Easterbrook and Fischel, a team famous not only for introducing agency theory to corporate law126 but also for privileging efficiency over fairness, asserting that parties to corporate contracts want whatever maximizes value regardless of any allocative inequalities.127 Blair and Stout reject the agency picture and make the internal solution of allocative problems the touchstone of their descriptive model.
+Contractarianism comes from Easterbrook and Fischel, a team famous not only for introducing agency theory to corporate law but also for privileging efficiency over fairness, asserting that parties to corporate contracts want whatever maximizes value regardless of any allocative inequalities.
+Blair and Stout reject the agency picture and make the internal solution of allocative problems the touchstone of their descriptive model.
 The contrast is stark.

 But the TPM is indeed contractarian, much more so than is the shareholder paradigm.
 Easterbrook and Fischel seek to merge corporate law into a microeconomic agency account as fully as possible.
-In so doing, their model validates the corporate law inheritance, 128 accepting self-interested behavior on management's part (and resultant agency costs) as an inevitable concomitant of the system.
-129 Blair and Stout pursue the same program.
+In so doing, their model validates the corporate law inheritance, accepting self-interested behavior on management's part (and resultant agency costs) as an inevitable concomitant of the system.
+Blair and Stout pursue the same program.
 The shareholder paradigm, in contrast, seeks affirmatively to reduce agency costs to zero in the teeth of Jensen and Meckling.
-130 suboptimal investment where managers maximize a weighted average of near-term stock prices and long-run value).

 The TPM, like Easterbrook and Fischel's model, presupposes evolution over time in a productive direction both for actual contracts and for competitively derived provisions of corporate law.
-Blair and Stout reject the account of charter competition as corruption, 131 an account favored by some shareholder paradigm proponents.
-132
+Blair and Stout reject the account of charter competition as corruption, an account favored by some shareholder paradigm proponents.

 Blair and Stout also abjure any concern with fairness.
 Even as they worry about allocational disputes, they insist only that each team member get a return in excess of their reservation price.
-Any further
+Any further suboptimal investment where managers maximize a weighted average of near-term stock prices and long-run value).

-^{126.} See supra text accompanying notes 39-42.
+126. See supra text accompanying notes 39-42.

-^{127.} The most famous exemplar of this thinking is their paper on corporate control.
+127. The most famous exemplar of this thinking is their paper on corporate control.
 Frank H. Easterbrook & Daniel R. Fischel, Corporate Control Transactions, 91 YALE L.J.
 698 (1982).

-^{128.} See supra text accompanying note 41.
+128. See supra text accompanying note 41.

-^{129.} See Easterbrook & Fischel, Contract, supra note 38, at 1417-18 ("Although managers are self-interested, this interest can be aligned with that of investors through automatic devices, devices that are useless when those in control are 'disinterested'").
+129. See Easterbrook & Fischel, Contract, supra note 38, at 1417-18 ("Although managers are self-interested, this interest can be aligned with that of investors through automatic devices, devices that are useless when those in control are 'disinterested' . . . .").

-^{130.} See Bratton & Wachter, supra note 115, at 688.
+130. See Bratton & Wachter, supra note 115, at 688.